Al-QasimAl-Qasim sadder-than-water-small-text

 al-Nahar (Lebanon)

-SAMIH AL-QASIM is the author of over thirty books of poetry, several novels, collections of plays, essays, and criticism.
-He appears regularly at literary festivals throughout the Arab world and in Europe, his work has been translated into many languages, and editions of his collected poems have been published in Beirut and in Cairo.
+Born in 1939, in Zarqa, Jordan to a Palestinian Druze family from the Galilee, SAMIH AL-QASIM grew up in the village of Rama.
+The author of over thirty books of poetry, several novels, collections of plays, essays, and criticism, he appeared regularly at literary festivals throughout the Arab world and in Europe.
+His work has been translated into many languages, and editions of his collected poems have been published in Beirut and Cairo.
+A resident of Rama until his death in 2014, he remained to the end an outspoken opponent of racism and oppression on all sides of the Middle East conflict.

 To watch an interview with Samih al-Qasim from “The NewsHour with Jim Lehrer,” click here then click “streaming video.”

 NAZIH KASSIS is a lexicographer and translator of contemporary Arabic prose and poetry.
-He received his doctorate in linguistics from the University of Exeter and has compiled, edited, and translated several dictionaries.
-He has taught English and Arabic at the University of Haifa, the Academic Arab College for Education, and Portland State University.
+He received his doctorate in linguistics from the University of Exeter and has taught English and Arabic at the University of Haifa, the Academic Arab College for Education, and Portland State University.
 He writes poetry in the local dialect.
 Born in the Palestinian village of Iqrit in 1944, he has lived in Rama since 1948.